qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 **FMEA:**

+The dynamic architecture is analysed with the FMEA.
+Therefore the template :ref:`FMEA_templates` is used.

-| .. feat_saf_fmea:: Remove key
+ .. feat_saf_fmea:: <Element descriptor>
-|    :verifies: feat_arc_dynamic__kvstorage__remove_key
+    :verifies: <Feature architecture>
-|    :id: FEAT_SAF_FMEA__KVSTORAGE__RemoveKey
+    :id: feat_saf_fmea__<Feature>__<Element descriptor>
-|    :failure_mode: "MF_01_01"
-|    :failure_effect: "message is not received"
-|    :mitigation: Detection and error handling shall be done outside of the middleware.
-|    :mitigation_issue: ID from Issue Tracker that defined mitigation will be documented in the assumptions of use (AoU)
+    :violation_id: <ID from fault model :need:`gd_guidl__fault_models`>
+    :violation_cause: "description of failure effect of the fault model on the element"
+    :mitigation: <ID from Feature Requirement | ID from AoU Feature Requirement>
+    :mitigation_issue: <ID from Issue Tracker>
-|    :sufficient: yes
+    :sufficient: <yes|no>
-|    :status: valid
+    :status: <valid|invalid>
-        This error is handled by the calling application.
+.. note::   argument is inside the 'content'.
+Therefore content is mandatory

 Use the fault models :need:`gd_guidl__fault_models` to ensure a structured analysis.
 If a fault model doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
 If there are additional fault models needed, please enlarge the list of fault models.

+The dynamic architecture for
+"check if key contains default value" is used as an example.
+The attributes of the template (:ref:`process_requirements_safety_analysis_attributes`) shall be filled in as follows:

+.. feat_saf_fmea:: Check if key contains default value
+    :verifies: feat_arc_dyn__persistency_check_key_default
+    :id: feat_saf_fmea__persistency_check_key_default
+    :violation_id: "MF_01_01"
+    :violation_cause: The message from the User is not received by the component kvs.
+    :mitigation: feat_req__persistency__default_value_get
+    :mitigation_issue:
+    :sufficient: yes
+    :status: valid
+    This violation is not applicable for persistency.
+The feature will always work as expected.

+.. feat_saf_fmea:: Check if key contains default value
+    :verifies: feat_arc_dyn__persistency_check_key_default
+    :id: feat_saf_fmea__persistency_check_key_default
+    :violation_id: "MF_01_02"
+    :violation_cause: The message from the User is received too late by the component kvs.
+    :mitigation: feat_req__persistency__default_value_get
+    :mitigation_issue:
+    :sufficient: yes
+    :status: valid
+    This violation could not occur.
+There are no time constraints for the persistency feature.
+The feature will always work as expected.

+The FMEA is finished, if all fault models are checked and for each identified fault a sufficient mitigation exists.
+For the validation of the
+FMEA the checklist :need:`gd_chklst__safety_analysis` shall be used.

 **DFA:**

+The static architecture is analysed with the DFA.
+Therefore the template :ref:`DFA_templates` is used.
+The goal is to show that the freedom from interference is achieved.

+ .. feat_saf_dfa:: <Element descriptor>
+    :verifies: <Feature architecture>
+    :id: feat_saf_DFA__<Feature>__<Element descriptor>
+    :violation_id: <ID from DFA failure initiators :need:`gd_guidl__dfa_failure_initiators`>
+    :violation_cause: "description of failure effect of the failure initiator on the element"
+    :mitigation: <ID from Feature Requirement | ID from AoU Feature Requirement>
+    :mitigation_issue: <ID from Issue Tracker>
+    :sufficient: <yes|no>
+    :status: <valid|invalid>
+.. note::   argument is inside the 'content'.
+Therefore content is mandatory

+Use the DFA failure initiators :need:`gd_guidl__dfa_failure_initiators` to ensure a structured analysis.
+If a failure initiator doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
+If there are additional failure initiators needed, please enlarge the list of failure initiators.

+.. feat_saf_dfa:: Static Architecture
+    :verifies: feat_arc_sta_persistency_static
+    :id: feat_saf_dfa__persistency__libraries
+    :violation_id: "CO_01_01"
+    :violation_cause: Shared resources: Libraries
+    :mitigation: feat_req__persistency__persistency
+    :mitigation_issue:
+    :sufficient: yes
+    :status: valid
+    The violation is not applicable.
+The persistency feature is implemented in a way that it doesn't share libraries between functions and their related safety mechanisms.

-| .. feat_saf_dfa:: Static Architecture Persistency
+.. feat_saf_dfa:: Static Architecture
-|    :verifies: feat_arc_sta_persistency_static
+    :verifies: feat_arc_sta_persistency_static
-|    :id: feat_saf_DFA__persistency__json_al
+    :id: feat_saf_dfa__persistency__message_corruption
-|    :violation_id: "CO_01_02"
+    :violation_id: "CO_01_01"
-|    :violation_cause: "Data or message corruption / repetition / loss / delay / masquerading or incorrect addressing of information.
+    :violation_cause: "Data or message corruption / repetition / loss / delay / masquerading or incorrect addressing of information.
 Failures will lead to falsified execution or to a not available feature.
-|    :mitigation: feat_req__persistency__integrity_check
+    :mitigation: feat_req__persistency__integrity_check
-|    :mitigation_issue: None
+    :mitigation_issue: None
-|    :sufficient: yes
+    :sufficient: yes
-|    :status: valid
+    :status: valid
       The integrity check will ensure that the data is not corrupted and the feature will work as expected.

-Use the DFA failure initiators :need:`gd_guidl__dfa_failure_initiators` to ensure a structured analysis.
-If a failure initiator doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
-If there are additional failure initiators needed, please enlarge the list of fault models.
+The DFA is finished, if all fault models are checked and for each identified fault a sufficient mitigation exists.
+For the validation of the
+DFA the checklist :need:`gd_chklst__safety_analysis` shall be used.